pujols/OSU_CSE_5524_2025SP/HW_4_programming_set/HW_4_programming/Readme.md

 * The code will generate `Downsampled_lighthouse_scale_0.npz`, `Downsampled_lighthouse_scale_1.npz`, `Downsampled_lighthouse_scale_2.npz`, `Downsampled_lighthouse_scale_3.npz`, and `Downsampled_lighthouse.png`, which you will include in your submission.

+* **Running the code should only take several seconds.
+If it runs more than 20 seconds, you will get a 30% reduction for Questions 1 and 2.**

 # Question 3: Upsampling (20 pts)